opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-server-client/README.md

 - to a remote Gremlin Server (with [Cypher plugin](../cypher-gremlin-server-plugin)),
 - to any Gremlin Server or a compatible graph database, with client-side translation.

+## Getting Started

+Cypher Client for Gremlin Server module releases are not yet available on Maven Central, but will be soon!
+For now, you can [build the snapshot](../../README.md#development) from source.
+The built translation artifact will be in `tinkerpop/cypher-gremlin-server-client/build/libs`.

+You can then install it manually.

 ## Usage

 To send Cypher queries to a Cypher-enabled Gremlin Server and get Cypher-style results: